cchurch/api-docs/source/includes/_api_user.md

 ## Overview
 <!--===================================================================-->

-The User service allows managing Users to a degree outlined by the permission level
+The <a class="definition" onclick="openModal('DOT-User')">User</a> service allows managing Users to a degree outlined by the permission level

 <!--===================================================================-->
 ## User Model